DigitalZebra/react-native-caemitterlayer/README.md

 ## 💿 Installation

-> ⚠️ This module is built on [Expo Modules API](https://docs.expo.dev/modules/overview/) and thus requires Expo 47 or above.
-> If your project is a "vanilla" React Native application, consider [adding Expo to it](https://docs.expo.dev/bare/installing-expo-modules/) to utilize the Expo ecosystem.

-Add the package to your app with the following command:
+Add this package to your app with the following command:

 ```bash
 npx expo install react-native-caemitterlayer
 ```

+> ⚠️ This module is built on [Expo Modules API](https://docs.expo.dev/modules/overview/) and thus requires Expo 47 or above.
+> If your project is a "vanilla" React Native application, consider [adding Expo to it](https://docs.expo.dev/bare/installing-expo-modules/) to utilize the Expo ecosystem.

 > ℹ️ If not already, you will have to adopt [Expo prebuild](https://docs.expo.dev/workflow/prebuild/) or [Expo dev builds](https://docs.expo.dev/develop/development-builds/introduction/) to make use of custom native modules.

 ## 🔥 Basic Usage

-Check out the [example app](examples/) for more in depth and powerful examples.
+Check out the [example app](example/) for more in depth and powerful examples.

 ## 📖 Documentation